 Indigenous priority seats for Health and Human Service Programs

-The Indigenous Limited Priority Admissions process, approved by the Board of Governors, supported by the Education Council, and approved by the BC Human Rights Tribunal, welcomes applications from all qualified Indigenous applicants.
+The Indigenous Limited Priority Admissions process, approved by the Board of Governors, supported by the Education Council, and approved by BC's Human Rights Commissioner, welcomes applications from all qualified Indigenous applicants.

 How to apply for an Indigenous priority seat: